Labour Mobility

 The EU provides common rules to protect workers’ social security rights when moving within Europe.
 The Revision of the Social Security Coordination aims at updating and modernising the existing rules and has the overall objective to facilitate labour mobility.
 This while ensuring fairness for those who move, and for taxpayers.

 Many EU based Tech and Industry companies send their employees to countries in the EU for a short period of time in order to provide services related to the goods they produce, such as the installation or repair of these goods.
-As these short trips within the single market can occur quite frequently but usually only for a limited number of days, we see a real necessity of not only exempting business trips but also activities abroad which last only a limited number of days from the prior notification requirement.
-Exempting a limited number of days is main importance in order to avoid unnecessary administrative burden.
+As these short trips within the single market can occur quite frequently but usually only for a limited number of days, we see a real necessity of not only exempting business trips but also activities abroad which last only a limited number of days from the prior notification requirement, the Portable Document A1.
+Exempting a limited number of days is essential in order to avoid unnecessary administrative burden.

 European Labour Authority (ELA)